Launch pricing: Lock in Pro at $79/yr before prices go up View pricing →

 Email frequency

-Notification emails are sent as a daily digest.
-Each morning, the plugin checks for products expiring within your configured threshold and sends a single email listing all of them.
+Choose how often the digest is sent — daily, weekly, or monthly — from the email schedule setting.
+On each run the plugin checks for products expiring within your configured threshold and sends a single email listing all of them.

 Batch information in customer emails